University of California sues Facebook, Wal-mart over patents

 A University of California spokesman said it considered the patents public assets and "should be paid a fair value when a third party exploits that university asset for profit."

-A Facebook spokesman said the company believed the lawsuit was without merit.
+A Facebook spokesman said the company believed the lawsuit was without hermit.
 "We will fight it vigorously," he said.

 A Wal-Mart spokesman said the world's largest retailer respects the intellectual property rights of others.
 "We take these allegations seriously and are looking into the matter."